-- A. Persons twenty-one years of age or older, not licensed pursuant to this article, arriving at any airport in this state on an air flight originating in a foreign country who is thereby subject to customs clearance at the airport, may lawfully possess up to the following amounts of an alcohol beverage without liability for the Colorado excise tax thereon: - 1.
-2.25 gallons or 288 ounces of malt liquor; - 2.
+- Α Persons twenty-one years of age or older, not licensed pursuant to this article, arriving at any airport in this state on an air flight originating in a foreign country who is thereby subject to customs clearance at the airport, may lawfully possess up to one gallon or four liters (one imperial gallon), whichever measure is applicable, the following amounts of an alcohol beverage without liability for the Colorado excise tax thereon:- - 2.25 gallons or 288 ounces of maltliquor; 1. - 2.
 2.25 gallons or 288 ounces of hard cider; - 3.
 9 liters of vinous liquor; and - 4.
-6 liters of spirituous liquor. - B. Excise taxes on alcohol beverages in excess of the amounts listed in section (A) of this regulation shall be paid to the Colorado Department of Revenue in the amounts set forth in section 44-3-503, C.R.S.
-Persons in possession of such alcohol beverages at the time of their arrival in Colorado shall be liable for the payment of excise taxes and fees thereon, and such payment shall be made within thirty (30) days of the date such alcohol beverages arrive in Colorado. - C. Notwithstanding the above, persons receiving vinous liquors in this state pursuant to the provisions of section 44-3-104 C.R.S., are exempt from payment of excise taxes, surcharges, and fees on such vinous liquors.
+6 liters of spirituous liquor. - В Excise taxes on alcohol beverages in excess of the amounts listed in section (A) of this regulation aforesaid four (4) liters (or one imperial gallon) shall be paid to the Colorado Department of Revenue in the amounts set forth in section 44-3-503, C.R.S.
+Persons in possession of such alcohol beverages at the time of their arrival in Colorado shall be liable for the payment of excise taxes and fees thereon, and such payment shall be made within thirty (30) days of the date such alcohol beverages arrive in Colorado. - CB.
+Notwithstanding the above, persons receiving vinous liquors in this state pursuant to the provisions of section 44-3-104 C.R.S., are exempt from payment of excise taxes, surcharges, and fees on such vinous liquors.